 The Idaho Dairymen’s Association recognizes milk and dairy products to be some of the finest foods available for human consumption and therefore supports quality production of our dairy products.
 We prioritize our role in the market by influencing public policy to encourage increased dairy production and consumption.
+Check out this link for a full review of IDA policy.

 IDA recognizes the need for a competent and stable supply of labor on the dairy farms of Idaho and, therefore, supports programs to meet these needs.